Motorola Edge 60 series: Design, display, and hardware

 The Edge 60 Fusion features a 6.67-inch P-OLED display with a resolution of 1220 × 2712 pixels, a 120 Hz refresh rate, and HDR10+ support.
 The device has a screen-to-body ratio of approximately 96.32%.
 It is constructed with Gorilla Glass 7i on the front and offers a vegan leather or matte acrylic back, depending on the variant.
 The phone is IP68 and IP69 rated for dust and water resistance and complies with MIL-STD-810H certification standards.

 The Edge 60 Fusion is powered by the MediaTek Dimensity 7400 chipset in the Indian variant and the Dimensity 7300 globally.
 It offers configurations of 8 GB or 12 GB RAM and storage options of 256 GB or 512 GB UFS 2.2.
 The device includes a microSDXC slot for expandable storage.
-It runs on Android 15 and is expected to receive up to three major Android OS updates.
+It runs on Android 15 and is expected to receive up to two major Android OS updates.

 The rear camera setup comprises a 50MP main sensor with optical image stabilization (OIS) and a 13MP ultrawide lens.
 The front-facing camera is a 32MP shooter capable of 4K video recording.

 The Indian variant houses a 5500mAh battery, while the global version includes a 5200mAh battery.
 Both support 68W wired fast charging.